ATV (Peruvian TV channel): History

+In 1986, Canal 9 associates with PROA (Productores Asociados S.A.) of Francisco J. Lombardi producing its first dramatic production, in January: the telenovela Bajo tu piel (1986), later in the middle of the year Malahierba (1986-1987).
+Later Paloma (1988) and finally Kiatari, buscando la luna (1989).

+During 1987, the station started its nationwide expansion by associating with two companies that broadcast television signals in the Peruvian inland: Norperuana de Radiodifusión, S.A (currently Sol TV, based in Trujillo) and CRASA, whose main station was Canal 8 Arequipa (currently ATV Sur) and was the owner of several stations in the south of the country.
+This way, both regional networks aired a large part of Canal 9's programming to the inland region.

+In 1989, Carlos Tizón sold his shares at Andina de Radiodifusión S.A. to businessman Julio Vera Gutiérrez, who took on the control of Canal 9 in Lima.
+His wife, Graciela Abad and later the sons of Julio Vera started taking in directive positions at the channel.

+In April 1990, Fuego cruzado started, Mariella Balbi and Eduardo Guzmán's original debate program.
+It was the first Peruvian talk-show which used the modern American format by gathering in the studio set a group of people facing a controversial topic and, live, discussing around it.
+Invitees had to be functional to the discussion and its production team was no stranger to scandal.
+Fuego cruzado, which was on air for five years, enabled the channel's manager, Federico Anchorena, to become a pioneer in the new phase of Peruvian Television with formats ahead of its time.

+In 1991, Canal 9, alongside Backus y Johnston, decided to produce miniseries, the first of which being Regresa, a miniseries based on the life of Lucha Reyes which caused controversy in the Peruvian artistic scene.
+It was followed by La Perricholi in 1992, and in 1993 Bolero and Tatán, which were the last miniseries produced in this phase.

 On January 14, 1992, due to the interconnection via satellite at the national level, the then denominated Channel 9 changes its name to ATV (abbreviation of Andina de Televisión).

 The station is among the most watched television stations in Peru, often obtaining high ratings from past TV shows such as Magaly TV, a magazine and gossip show hosted by Peruvian journalist Magaly Medina.

 ATV HD

-In November 2006, the Peruvian Minister of Transports and Communications published in Peru's official newspaper "El Peruano" a decree concerning Digital terrestrial television.
+In November 2006, the Peruvian Minister of Transports and Communications published in the Peruvian government's official newspaper "El Peruano" a decree concerning Digital terrestrial television.
 In April 2007, ATV started to test their HD channel with American ATSC system on channel 30.
 Then when Peru adopted ISDB-T years later, ATV began testing ISDB-T broadcasts in the capital in September 2009.
-ATV's HD signal was officially released on March 31, 2010, 1 day after TV Perú, being the first Peruvian private television network to do that.
+ATV's HD signal was officially released on March 31, 2010, 1 day after TV Perú, being the first Peruvian private television network to do so.